Monodromy of stratified braid groups, II: Introduction

 One would certainly expect this to be closely related to the braid group.
 Indeed, for a partition $\kappa$ of $n-1$ with $p$ parts, the stratum $\Poly_n(\C)[\kappa]$ admits an embedding into the configuration space $\UConf_{n+p}(\C)$, by associating $f \in \Poly_n(\C)[\kappa]$ to the $(n+p)$-tuple of its roots and critical points.
 Taking $\pi_1$, we obtain a {\em monodromy map} $\rho: \sB_n[\kappa] \to B_{n+p}$.

 Our main result gives a complete description of the image of $\rho$.
 We find that it is characterized by a structure known as a {\em relative winding number function}, as defined in \Cref{section:framedbraid}.
-The subgroup of the braid group preserving a given winding number function is called a {\em framed braid group}.
-A particular {\em logarithmic} relative winding number function $\psi_T$ arises in our setting by considering the geometry of $\CP^1$ equipped with the logarithmic derivative $df/f$ - see \Cref{section:logdiff}.
+The subgroup of the braid group preserving a given winding number function is called a {\em framed braid group}\footnote{This terminology is chosen to mirror the ``framed mapping class groups'' studied in \cite{strata3}.
+This should not be confused with a braid group relative to fixed tangent vectors at the marked points, which have also been given this name.} - see \Cref{subsection:framedbraid}.
+A particular ``logarithmic'' relative winding number function $\psi_T$ arises in our setting by considering the geometry of $\CP^1$ equipped with the logarithmic derivative $df/f$ - see \Cref{section:logdiff}.

 \begin{maintheorem} For all $n \ge 3$ and all partitions $\kappa = k_1 \ge \dots \ge k_p$ of $n-1$ with $p \ge 2$ parts, the monodromy map